-With so many online criminal justice doctorate programs now available online, it’s crucial to isolate those that provide the best return on investment and can easily fit into your busy life.
-The following college rankings highlight this year’s best overall programs.
-Each of the four schools we’ve featured below is fully accredited, offers affordable tuition rates, and has flexible scheduling options that let you complete your PhD or Doctor of Criminal Justice (DCJ) on a timeline that works for you.
+In light of the vast array of online criminal justice doctoral programs currently available, it is critical to pinpoint those programs that offer the most significant return on investment and fit into your busy schedule.
+The following college rankings showcase this year’s top overall programs.
+Each of the four schools highlighted below is fully accredited, features affordable tuition rates, and offers flexible scheduling options to enable you to complete your PhD or Doctor of Criminal Justice (DCJ) at your own pace.

 Methodology for the STEPS Best Online Programs in 2022

 To be eligible for this ranking, schools were required to meet the following criteria based on government data provided by The Integrated Postsecondary Education Data System (IPEDS).

 - Institutional accreditation from an organization recognized by the U.S. Department of Education.

 - At least one program in subject area offered partially or fully online.

 Assign Impact of Data Points

 After generating the list of eligible schools, the STEPS data team then assigned weights and ranked schools based on a mix of affordability, support services, and online program availability.
 Online program availability and overall affordability received the heaviest weightings.